Not Ready to Make Nice

-"Not Ready to Make Nice" is a song co-written and performed by American country music trio The Chicks (then known as Dixie Chicks).
+"Not Ready to Make Nice" is a song co-written and performed by American country music trio Dixie Chicks.
 It was released on March 20, 2006, as the first single from the band's seventh studio album, Taking the Long Way.
-The Chicks wrote the song in response to the backlash they experienced in 2003 after criticizing President George W. Bush.
+The Dixie Chicks wrote the song in response to the backlash they experienced in 2003 after criticizing President George W. Bush.

-"Not Ready to Make Nice" remains The Chicks' biggest hit in Canada.
+"Not Ready to Make Nice" remains The Dixie Chicks' biggest hit in Canada.
 Though they have had bigger hits on the country charts, it is their only song to be certified 2× Platinum, reaching number four on the Hot 100.
 The song was written by Natalie Maines, Martie Maguire, Emily Robison, and Dan Wilson.

 On February 11, 2007, it won three Grammy Awards in the categories of Record of the Year, Song of the Year, and Best Country Performance by a Duo or Group with Vocal.
 In 2009, Rolling Stone named "Not Ready to Make Nice" the 77th best song of the decade.

 Background

-Controversy erupted over The Chicks in 2003 following a critical comment vocalist Natalie Maines made about American President George W. Bush while performing in a concert in London, United Kingdom.
+Controversy erupted over The Dixie Chicks in 2003 following a critical comment vocalist Natalie Maines made about American President George W. Bush while performing in a concert in London, United Kingdom.
 In relation to the forthcoming invasion of Iraq, Maines said, "...we don't want this war, this violence, and we're ashamed that the President of the United States is from Texas."

-Taking the Long Way was the first studio album released by The Chicks following the controversy, the band's reaction to which forms the major theme of some of the songs in the album.
+Taking the Long Way was the first studio album released by The Dixie Chicks following the controversy, the band's reaction to which forms the major theme of some of the songs in the album.
 Most notable among these is "Not Ready to Make Nice", which was written by all three band members (Maines, Emily Robison and Martie Maguire) along with Dan Wilson, as an expression of band's reaction to the banning of their songs from country music radio stations, and their thoughts on freedom of speech.

 The band went on to the October 25 episode of The Oprah Winfrey Show to promote the documentary film Shut Up and Sing and the music video of the song was quickly shown.
 While interviewing the band, Winfrey said the song is so well written that someone cannot even tell if it concerns the controversy.
 Indeed, Maines said that she and the other songwriters wanted the song to have a universal interpretation.